Success in dealing with people depends on a sympathetic grasp of the other person’s viewpoint.

 Question: Isn’t this just about being a pushover or letting people walk all over you?

-Answer: Absolutely not.
-In fact, it’s the opposite.
+Answer: No. In fact, it’s the opposite.
 Understanding someone’s viewpoint gives you more power, not less.
 It allows you to frame your position in a way that they can accept and understand.
 It’s strategic empathy.

 Question: How is this different from manipulation?